rhaz96/hazelnutdata/content/about.md

 In my spare time I love reading philosophy, biking throughout New York City, and long walks.

-I hope you find this blog useful.
+I hope you find this blog useful!
 All feedback is welcome.
 Contact me via [LinkedIn](www.linkedin.com/in/robertmhazell) or by email: rmhazell@outlook.com